lbourlon/ReverseShell-in-C/README.md

 # C-Sockets

-This repo is for me to learn about sockets, forks, file descriptors, etc.
+This repo is for me to learn about sockets, forks, file descriptors and signals.

 The idea is to have a reverse shell client/server/proxy on a single file.